Levia-is-us/Levia-us/README.md

         self.add_stream(LogStream())
 ```
 ## Available Tools
-The repository comes with several pre-built tools:
+The repository currently includes the following tools:
 1. Website Scanner
 2. Web Search
 3. GitBook Documentation Generator
 4. Location Services

-## Development
+## Development Guide
 To create a new tool:
-1. Create a new directory in the tools/ folder
+1. Create a new directory in the `tools/` folder
-2. Create a main.py file with your tool implementation
+2. Create a `main.py` file with your tool implementation
-3. Use the @simple_tool decorator to register your tool
+3. Use the `@simple_tool` decorator to register your tool
 4. Implement the required methods